-Mortgage servicers must give borrowers certain information about their loan so they're not caught off guard when an interest rate adjusts or they are charged certain fees.
+Mortgage servicers must give borrowers certain information about their loan so they're not caught off guard when an interest rate adjusts or they're charged various fees.
 The law requires servicers to:

-A servicer must provide a written statement to the borrower each billing cycle, which is usually monthly.
+A servicer must provide a written statement to the borrower each billing cycle, usually monthly.
 (12 C.F.R. § 1026.41).
 The statement must show: